EDS ECHO Nurses Summit, Netherlands:

 - Social and psychological guidance

-This event is approved for 3.75 ANCC contact hours for sessions attended LIVE.
+This event is approved for 4.5 ANCC Continuing Nursing Education (CNE) Credits for sessions attended LIVE.

 How can I attend this event?